eric2013264/Robotics-Final-Project/README.md

 # CptS 487 Intro To Robotics: Final Project
 Final project involving programming an AR Drone and TurtleBot to navigate and interact with vision.
-Built in ROS, tested and compiled in Gazebo on an Ubuntu 14.02 VM and written in Python.
+Written in Python and created with ROS in Ubuntu 14.02.
 Utilizes OpenGL for vision.

 Youtube URL for demo video: https://youtu.be/gbDNrzqeofI

-Written in Python and compiled with ROS Indigo in Ubuntu 14.

 ### CptS 483 Final Project Proposal #################################################
 Created by: Eric Chen, Trevor Mozingo